PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/5_testing.md

 <img src="./images/testing_2.png" width="600px">

-If you try to send the exact same transaction again, you should see a red event popping up, and in the terminal, you should see the following error message.
+If you try to send the exact same transaction again, you should see a red event popping up and, in the terminal, you should see the following error message.

 <img src="./images/testing_3.png" width="400px">